-Your dental health directly impacts your overall health.
-Having your natural teeth removed to prevent more major health issues can be a hard decision, but often turns out to be the best course of action.
+Dental health directly impacts your overall health.
+Having your natural teeth removed to prevent major health issues can be a hard decision, but often turns out to be the best course of action.
 Most dental patients who have had multiple extractions will choose to get dentures to protect not just their health, but their smiles, speech, and ability to properly chew their food.

-Cheap dentures, on the other hand, refer to both the quality and the cost of the dentures.
+Cheap dentures, on the other hand, refer to both the quality and the cost of dentures.
 Usually, when you go for the cheap dentures, the dentures themselves carry a small price tag but they end up costing you more in the long run for maintenance and frequent relining (refitting).
 Add to that the fact that you will probably have days and weeks of discomfort to endure.

 Regardless of the type of dentures you get, it will take some time to get used to them.
-Most people experience some level of discomfort or soreness in the beginning.
-If you experience pain as well, speak to your dentures dentist about what you can do to minimize the discomfort.
+Most people experience some level of discomfort or soreness in the beginning, but if you experience pain, you should speak to your dentures dentist about what you can do to minimize the discomfort.
 While your dentures will require the occasional adjustment (denture reline), the better you are able to care for them, and the longer they will last you.

 You can’t put a price on your health, and you can’t put a price on the convenience and confidence dentures provide.
 That said, take any relevant issues into account as you are making your decision to invest in dentures.
-If you can avoid doing so, skip the cheap dentures, and spend your time looking for affordable dentures prices from dentists in your area.
+If you can avoid doing so, skip the cheap dentures, and spend your time looking for affordable denture prices from dentists in your area.

 Only your dentist can tell you if dentures are right for you.
 If you don't have a dentist, get in touch with 1-800-DENTIST to find one.